 Under separate pieces of U.S. federal legislation from October 1, 2006 through December 31, 2014, the Company was eligible to receive a federal alternative fuels tax credit ("VETC") of \$0.50 per gasoline gallon equivalent of CNG and \$0.50 per liquid gallon of LNG that it sold as vehicle fuel.
 In December 2015, another alternative fuels tax credit, which the Company also refers to as VETC, was made available for the period from January 1, 2015 through December 31, 2016.
-This new credit was the same as the credit it replaced, except that the alternative fuels tax credit for LNG sold as a vehicle fuel in 2016 was based on the diesel gallon equivalent of LNG sold.
+This new credit was the same as the credit it replaced, except that the alternative fuels tax credit for LNG sold as a vehicle fuel in 2016 was based on the diesel gallon equivalent of LNG sold rather than the liquid gallon of LNG sold.